Wimmics/olivaw/docs/pre-commit.md

 * create a new python environment ([python 3.11 or higher](https://www.python.org/downloads/release/python-3110/))
 * install pre-commit in this environment using the command `pip install pre-commit`
-* add a `.pre-commit-config.yaml` file at the root of your repository (we will see later what to write inside)
+* add a `.pre-commit-config.yaml` file at the root of the repository (we will see later what to write inside)
-* use the command `pre-commit install` command at the root of your repository to set up the hooks
+* use the command `pre-commit install` command at the root of the repository to set up the hooks

 ## The .pre-commit-config.yaml file